eli8527/wedding.tan-li.info/content/_index.md

 rsvp: |
     [RSVP](https://withjoy.com/eric-kelly/rsvp)
 invitation: |
-    *You’re invited to the wedding of Kelly Tan & Eric Li, taking place on September 10, 2023, 6:00 PM at the Prospect Park Boathouse, in Brooklyn, New&nbsp;York*
+    *You’re invited to the wedding of Kelly Tan & Eric Li, taking place on September 10, 2023, 6:00 PM at the Prospect Park Boathouse in Brooklyn, New&nbsp;York*
     <br>
     [Please RSVP by July&nbsp;28](https://withjoy.com/eric-kelly/rsvp)
 details:
+  - |
+    {{< figure src="pp.jpg" class="no-hover"  alt="Illustration of Kelly and Eric, with their cats, by Priscilla Pun" >}}
   - |
     {{< figure src="e2.jpg" caption="We are serious people with serious cats—Moon Moon (black) and Peaches&nbsp;(tabby)" alt="Kelly and Eric sitting with serious expressions, holding their two cats Peaches and Moon Moon" >}}
   - |